jeremynoesen/homebridge-dyson-bp01/README.md

 This Homebridge plugin adds a Dyson BP01 fan to HomeKit in conjunction with a BroadLink RM.

 ## Purpose
-There are currently plugins that can control a BroadLink RM to control many other devices; however, they would break if you try to change more than one state of the accessory at once.
+There are currently plugins that can control a BroadLink RM to control many other devices; however, they would break if you try to change more than one characteristic of the accessory at once.
 This plugin solves that specifically for the Dyson BP01.

 ## Required Devices
 This plugin is designed to be used with the following devices: